bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 In this post, I'm going to be describing a really cool idea about how to improve variational autoencoders using inverse autoregressive flows.
-The main idea is that we can generate more powerful posterior distributions compared to the vanilla isotropic Gaussian by applying a series of invertible transformations.
+The main idea is that we can generate more powerful posterior distributions compared a vanilla isotropic Gaussian by applying a series of invertible transformations.
 This, in theory, will allow your variational autoencoder to fit better by concentrating the stochastic samples around a closer approximation to the true